infinitecoder1729/maths-with-python/README.md

 8. Finding HCF/GCD of Multiple Numbers
 9. Finding Roots of a Quadratic Equation (Displays Non-Real Roots as Well)
 10. Finding LCM of Multiple Numbers
+11. Identifying whether the year entered by the user is a Leap Year or not.